matteocorti/check_ssl_cert/README.md

       --dane 312                   verify that a valid DANE-EE(3) SPKI(1) SHA2-512(1) TLSA record exists
-      --date path                  path of the date binary to be used -d,--debug                      produces debugging output (can be
+      --date path                  path of the date binary to be used --debug-cert                 stores the retrieved certificates in the current directory
-                                   specified more than once)
-      --debug-cert                 stores the retrieved certificates in the current directory
       --debug-file file            writes the debug messages to file --debug-time                 writes timing information in the
                                    debugging output
-      --dig-bin path               path of the dig binary to be used --ecdsa                      signature algorithm selection: force ECDSA
+      --dig-bin path               path of the dig binary to be used -e,--email address              pattern to match the email address contained in the certificate
+      --ecdsa                      signature algorithm selection: force ECDSA
                                    certificate
-      --element number             checks up to the N cert element from the beginning of the chain -e,--email address              pattern to match the email address contained in the certificate -f,--file file                  local file path (works with -H localhost only) with -f you can not only pass a x509 certificate file but also a certificate
+      --element number             checks up to the N cert element from the beginning of the chain
-                                   revocation list (CRL) to check the
-                                   validity period
       --file-bin path              path of the file binary to be used --fingerprint SHA1           pattern to match the SHA1-Fingerprint --first-element-only         verify just the first cert element, not